elhmn/ckp/README.md

 #### How to `Find` a script or solution

-The `find` command will prompt a search and selection UI, that can be used to find
+The `find` command will prompt a search and selection UI, that can be used to find.

 ```sh
 $> ckp find
 ```

-To find a script in your history
+To find a script in your history.

 ```sh
 $> ckp find --from-history